Electric pioneers in the transport industry | News.at

 2023-05-27 01:33:00

 “There is interest and curiosity.
-All drivers who have been allowed to drive our E-Volvo with 540 kW or 666 hp are enthusiastic about the pleasant driving experience,” says Elisabeth Andrieux, who runs the logistics company Hofmann & Neff (29 million euros) with her mother Eva Danninger euros turnover, 220 employees).
+All drivers who have been allowed to drive our E-Volvo with 540 kW or 666 hp are enthusiastic regarding the pleasant driving experience,” says Elisabeth Andrieux, who runs the logistics company Hofmann & Neff (29 million euros) with her mother Eva Danninger euros turnover, 220 employees).
 “Honest range” is 250 km, the purchase was three times as expensive as a diesel truck, the subsidy covers 80 percent of the additional costs.
 Nevertheless: “We want to be at the forefront.
 There is only this way to implement the climate goals in heavy goods traffic,” the 35-year-old is convinced.

 “We are facing a system change towards electromobility, also in heavy traffic,” says Andreas Reinhardt, head of the Federal Association of Electromobility Austria (BEÖ).
 But for that to happen, political impetus is needed.
 “The political swing towards e-fuels only raised doubts as to whether e-mobility is the right way.”
 Clear guidelines are needed.
 Andrieux adds: “This openness to technology, which is often emphasized, is just an excuse not to do anything and not deal with electromobility.”